2 August 2024

 What your Age Pension Age is

-The Age Pension Age is higher than the Preservation Age.
-That means that even if you’ve reached the age you can access your super, you may be a number of years away from being eligible to receive the Government Aged Pension.
+Even if you can access your super, you may be a few years away from being eligible to receive the Government Aged Pension.

 Other eligibility requirements for the Government Age Pension